JSierra0918/GifTastic/README.md

 # GifTastic
-Search gifs by clicking the button.
-Add gifs choosing to add a gif search button.
+Search gifs and add gifs with a click of a button